jvaubourg/zimbra-scripts/README.md

       (1) Restore everything from the backups saved in /tmp/mybackups/ zimbra-restore.sh -b /tmp/mybackups/

-      (2) Restore everything to the server, but only with the accounts of jdoe@example.com and jfoo@example.org zimbra-restore.sh -b /tmp/mybackups/ -m jdoe@example.com -m jfoo@example.org
+      (2) Restore everything to the server, but only with the accounts of jdoe and jfoo zimbra-restore.sh -b /tmp/mybackups/ -m jdoe@example.com -m jfoo@example.org

       (3) Restore only the stuff related to the account of jdoe@example.com and nothing else